 In addition to the common injuries listed above, many individuals also experience delayed car accident injuries.
 These include symptoms and medical issues that can appear hours, days, or even weeks after an accident, such as:

 - Numbness or tingling

 - Neck pain

 - Stomach pain

 Often, the signs above become apparent after the shock of the accident has worn off.
 If you are experiencing any of these symptoms, contact a doctor immediately.
-Even if you aren’t sure if your symptoms are related to the accident, it is crucial that you are examined promptly.
+Even if you aren’t sure if your symptoms are in relation to the accident, it is crucial that you seek an examination promptly.